 - to withdraw any consent you have provided to our use of your personal data.
 Where you withdraw consent we will stop using your data for the specific purpose, unless we have an alternative legal basis to use it.

+The exercise of these rights may in some cases be subject to certain conditions.
 We may ask you for proof of your identity before dealing with your request, as a security measure to protect your data.

 Right to Object